Overview

 Setting up an IAM user with access to Athena

-We recommend that you create a dedicated IAM user specifically for connecting to Steep and create a specific database in Athena containing the tables that you want to make available in Steep.
+We recommend that you create a dedicated IAM user specifically for connecting to Steep, with access to the databases containing the tables that you want to make available in Steep.
 See below for a step-by-step guide.

 1. Create a new IAM user to use with Steep